asgundogdu/asgundogdu.github.io/README.md

 Of course, all of the code is there and nothing is hidden from you so if you would like to make any other styling/data changes, feel free!

-### 7. Deploy to Vercel and enjoy your new Resume Website
+### 7. Deploy to GitHub Pages and enjoy your new Resume Website

-Deploying your new site to Vercel is simple, and can be done by following their guide [here.](https://vercel.com/guides/deploying-nextjs-with-vercel) When you're all done and the build succeeds, you should be given a url for your live site, go there and you'll see your new personal resume website!
-Congratulations!
+This project is configured for static export so it can be hosted on GitHub Pages without relying on Vercel.
+To publish your site:

+1. Run `yarn export` (or `npm run export`) to generate the static site in the `/out` directory.
+2. Commit and push the `/out` folder to a branch named `gh-pages`.
+3. In your repository settings on GitHub, enable GitHub Pages to serve from the `gh-pages` branch (root folder).

+After a minute or two, your site will be live at `https://<your-username>.github.io`.